Day 1: Delhi - Tijara 102 km

 to look like an ordinary Indian city with bazaars, holy cows on the streets and an

 awful lot of people.
 It takes ages to cross the city.
-After thirty kilometer we have finally
+After thirty kilometre we have finally

 crossed all the suburbs from Delhi.
 From the center of Old Delhi, it would have taken us

-nearly sixty (!) kilometer to reach the end of the suburbs.
+nearly sixty (!) kilometre to reach the end of the suburbs.

 So finally we are cycling on a quiet road.
 We are cycling in the direction of Alwar